kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 ## J. Add a record to the Kintone App to generate an image

-Go to your Kintone App and add a record by clicking the **➕** button on the upper right side of the screen.
+1. Go to your Kintone App and add a record by clicking the **➕** button on the upper right side of the screen.

-Fill out the fields and save the record by clicking the **Save** button on the bottom left side of the screen.
+1. Fill out the fields and save the record by clicking the **Save** button on the bottom left side of the screen.

-Once the record is saved, the **Generate Images** button will be displayed (where the **Space** field was placed).
+1. Once the record is saved, the **Generate Images** button will be displayed (where the **Space** field was placed).

-Click the **Generate Images** button to generate an image!
+1. Click the **Generate Images** button to generate an image!

-A snipper will appear and the page will refresh automatically when the image is generated.
+1. A spinner will appear and the page will refresh automatically when the image is generated.

 Congrats!
 You have successfully generated an image using OpenAI's DALL·E 2!
 _Enjoy your new image of a dog/cat with a 5th paw ~_ 🐶🐱